kontinuity/puppet-ftpserver/README.md

 ```
 Result
 -------------
-Working FTP server
+Working FTP server (for passive connections) with iptables firewall settings

 Limitations
 -------------
-This module has been built on and tested against Puppet ... and higher.
+This module has been built on and tested against Puppet 3 and higher.

 The module has been tested on:
 - Ubuntu 12.04LTS